bsless/contextual/README.md

 - Compile: An expression is compiled to a class hierarchy representing its tree structure
 - Invoke: Evaluate the expression with given context.
 Only method calls, zero interpretations.

+## Scope

+Currently contextual is not a complete Clojure interpreter, but it works, it's fast, and can be used.

+Adding support for all of Clojure is on the roadmap, but features which degrade performance might not be added.

 ## Usage

 TODO